Is Benet Hall merely a study environment, or do the residents like to do social activities too?

 What makes being in a living-learning community different than a traditional residence hall?

 While the living conditions are the same, a living-learning community offers many more opportunities to meet people with the same interests as you, as well as academic and emotional support exclusive to your program.
 In addition, residents take the same essential classes, resulting in study groups being readily available within Benet Hall, allowing for less distractions during key study times during the semesters.

 Will I be limited to participating in other organizations if I join CUBBS?

 No!
 Students are free to rush a fraternity or sorority, join intramurals, student clubs, student government, etc. If anything, CUBBS only benefits your college experience and gives you a good foundation for the rest of your years at Clemson!

 What types of workshops and activities will I participate in while in CUBBS?

 CUBBS sponsors many workshops, tours and community service activities.
-Workshops range from general college help like exam preparation, stress management and alcohol information sessions while others are more formal like dinner with the faculty and career preparation workshops.
-CUBBS also allows opportunities to tour interesting parts of campus and help out our community through community service projects.
+Workshops range from general college help like exam preparation and stress management while others are more formal like dinner with the faculty and career preparation workshops.
+CUBBS also allows opportunities to tour interesting parts of campus, such as the West End Zone, and help out our community through community service projects.